 Exit interviews accelerate participating managers' understanding and experience of managing people and organizations.
 Hearing and handling feedback is a powerful development process.

-- 3rd Party exit interviews help to support an organization's proper HR practices.
+3rd Party exit interviews help to support an organization's proper HR practices.
 They are seen as positive and necessary for quality and effective people-management by most professional institutes and accrediting bodies concerned with quality management of people, organizations and service.

-- Exit interviews provide valuable information as to how to improve recruitment and induction of new employees.
+Exit interviews provide valuable information as to how to improve recruitment and induction of new employees.

-- Exit interviews provide direct indications as to how to improve staff retention.
+Exit interviews provide direct indications as to how to improve staff retention.

 Every organization has at any point in time several good people on the verge of leaving because they are not given the opportunity to grow and develop, at the same time, ironically, that most of the management and executives are overworked and stretched, some to the point of leaving too.
 Doesn't it therefore make good sense to raise the importance of marrying these two situations to provide advantage both ways - i.e., facilitate greater delegation of responsibility to those who want it?
 Exit interviews are an excellent catalyst for identifying specific mistakes and improvement opportunities in this vital area of management development and succession.

-However, studies have consistently shown that departing employees are reluctant to offer sincere critical feedback fearing retaliation in the form of a negative job reference in future.
-They tend to try and leave on good terms, willing to facilitate the knowledge transfer, but unwilling to give that oh so vital critical fee back.
+As important as that passing on of vital information, and calming of emotions in a departure are, studies have consistently shown that departing employees are reluctant to offer sincere critical feedback or to report workplace harassment, fearing retaliation in the form of a negative job reference in future.
+They tend to try and leave on good terms, willing to facilitate the knowledge transfer, but unwilling to give that oh so vital critical feedback.